How To Spend A Weekend In Lake Como

 Passalacqua, Moltrasio

-Born during the 18th Century Rococo period, Passalacqua was created to delight in Italian pastimes - friends, love, leisure - and northern specialties of the table, art, and, culture.
-Transformed by the De Santis family and rooted on the shores of Lake Como for generations, the unique hotel has 24 characterful guest accommodations.
-These are spread across magnificently restored edifices over seven acres of landscaped gardens that descend onto a private jetty.
+Born in the 18th-century Rococo era, Passalacqua was conceived as a celebration of Italian life – friendship, love, leisure – and the rich cultural heritage of Northern Italy.
+Transformed by the De Santis family, owners rooted on the shores of Lake Como for generations, this unique hotel offers 24 characterful guest accommodations spread across magnificently restored buildings and seven acres of landscaped gardens that descend to a private jetty.

 Book here